Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/control-panel.rst

 Front door panel layout
 ======================

-The control panel contains indicators and control switches.
+The control panel contains light indicators and control switches.
 They are divided into two groups: mandatory and optional.

 Mandatory_ are: